Rigorous derivation of population cross-diffusion systems from moderately interacting particle systems: Proof of Theorem

 \section{Proof of Theorem \ref{thm.nonloc}}

 We prove the global existence of smooth solutions to the nonlocal system \eqref{1.nonloc}.
 Since $\eta$ is fixed in the proof, we omit it for $u_\eta$ to simplify the notation.
 We split the proof in several steps.
+In the first step, we prove the existence of local-in-time solutions satisfying $\|u_i(t)\|_{H^s(\R^d)}\le 2\|u_0\|_{H^s(\R^d)}$ for $0<t<T(\eta)$ for some (possibly) small $T(\eta)>0$.
+Actually, we show in the second step, that the factor 2 can be replaced by one.
+This uniform estimate allows us in the third step to conclude the global existence.

 {\em Step 1: Local existence of solutions.} In this step, the smallness conditions on $\eta$ and $f$ are not needed.
 The idea is to apply the Banach fixed-point theorem on the space

 where $T>0$ will be determined later in this proof.
 We define the fixed-point operator $S:X_T\to X_T$, $S(v)=u$, where $u$ is the unique solution to the linear problem